 Island hike: Fort Flagler

-Stats: 5 miles roundtrip; 150-foot elevation gain; Discover Pass required
+Stats: 5 miles roundtrip; 150-foot elevation gain; Discover Pass required to park

 Contact: Fort Flagler Historical State Park, 360-385-1259